machalliance/standards/diagrams/tooling.md

 ### Laying constraints

-In this current version, the tool is expecting a diagram that has 5 rows.
+In this current version, the tool is expecting a diagram that has 5 columns.
 In practice this means that all fixed-width row types will span 5 rows as you'll see in later examples.
 If this becomes a significant limitation, this can be made more flexible in the future.

 ## Row types